IdanZel/CoordsTool/README.md

 ### Display chunk coordinates

 You can display chunk coordinates instead of regular coordinates.
 This setting is available separately for each dimension.
-To enable this, open the settings, and select for which dimensions you would like to display chunk coordinates (a white border around the dimension image means that dimension is selected).
+To enable this, open the settings, and select for which dimensions you would like to display chunk coordinates.
 You can disable this by de-selecting the dimensions.

 ## Possible Incompatibilities